plausible/website/_posts/2020-04-24-60-best-google-analytics-alternatives-the-complete-list-for-2020.md

 ---
 layout: post
-title: "60 Best Google Analytics alternatives: The Complete List for 2020"
+title: "60 Best Google Analytics alternatives: The Complete List"
 description: Are you looking for a Google Analytics alternative?
-Here's the complete list of all the best website analytics tools you can choose from in 2020.
+Here's the complete list of all the best website analytics tools you can choose from.
 slug: google-analytics-alternatives
 date: 2020-04-27T13:30:20.745Z
 author: marko-saric